-Under the current Holidays Act 2003, employees are entitled to sick leave once they have worked with the same employer for six months.
+Under the Holidays Act 2003, employees are entitled to sick leave once they have worked with the same employer for 6 months.
 This includes employees who have worked continuously as well as those who have worked an average of at least 10 hours per week, including at least one hour a week or 40 hours a month.

 Employees who already have a sick leave entitlement when the legislation comes into force will become entitled to 10 days’ sick leave on their next entitlement date.
 That is, on the 12 month anniversary of when they last became entitled to sick leave.
 New employees will receive 10 days' entitlement as soon as they become entitled to sick leave.